BeSimple/BeSimpleSsoAuthBundle/Resources/doc/trusted.md

 -   `login_action`: when login required, user is forwarded to this action (wich by default tell him to follow given link to authenticate).
 Set to `false` to auto-redirect user to SSO login form.
 -   `logout_action`: same as `login_action`, but for logout.
+-   `create_users`: authorize user provider to create not found users if implementing UserFactoryInterface.
+-   `created_users_roles`: an array of roles to assign to users created by user provider.

 Other required configuration entries are: